Fiare/accesstype_adyen/README.md

-# AccesstypeAdyen
+# Adyen for AccessType
-Adyen [online payment](https://docs.adyen.com/checkout) integration for Quintype
+Adyen [online payment](https://docs.adyen.com/checkout) integration for AccessType.

 ## Installation
 Add this line to your application's Gemfile: